-As far as building a foundation, you can't go wrong with Starting Strength.
+That CT program looks intense.
+I think I'll keep that one in mind should I decide at some point to go after fat loss as a primary concern.
+Between those two programs it looks like you have hour work cut out for you, but the results will most likely be good.As far as building a foundation, you can't go wrong with Starting Strength.
 My upcoming training phase is going to focus on quality of movement.
 However, I do not want to neglect strength and power.
 I'll only be able to do high intensity weight training once every four days.
 So I'm incorporating Christian Thibaudeau's "6 Weeks to Superhero" into Scott Sonnon's "Tactical Gymnastics".
 I'll be doing my own variation of carb cycling to sync, in what I think will be the most beneficial way, with the 4 day wave of intensity.

 I've never understood the slavish devotion some lifters have to their regiments.
 I'm a strong proponent of mixing it up.
 When you walk into the gym you never know which apparatus will be available (i.e. if someone will be hogging the only squat rack for the entire lunch hour or if machines you were planning to use are down for repairs).
 My solution is to just have a general idea of what body parts you want to work on and then use what's available when its available (i.e. if the bench press benches are all in use but there's an empty small flat bench do dumbbell presses).
 I try to keep moving constantly -- if my shirt isn't totally soaked by the end of my workout I know I didn't work hard enough.